 Smell: Smells hoppy and earthy, scents of tropical fruits like mango with with hints of mint

-Effects: feelings of relaxation and sedation, may cause “couch-lock” feeling and drowsiness Myrcene is the terpene that is most commonly found in the cannabis plant
+Effects: feelings of relaxation and sedation, may cause “couch-lock” feeling and drowsiness.
+Myrcene is the terpene that is most commonly found terpenes.

 Boost your Experience: binge-watching, falling asleep